joypixels/emojify.js/CONTRIBUTING.md

 ## Prerequisites

-1. Install the appropriate [EditorConfig](http://editorconfig.org) plugin for your IDE / editor.
+1. Install the appropriate [EditorConfig](http://editorconfig.org) plugin for your IDE/editor.
 This helps keep the code style consistent.
 2. Install [PhantomJS](http://phantomjs.org).
 Make sure it's on your path / available when calling `phantomjs` from the command line.
 2. `npm install -g grunt-cli`
 3. `npm install`